Broadwater Farm riot

 The Broadwater Farm riot occurred on the Broadwater council estate in Tottenham, North London, on 6 October 1985.

 The events of the day were dominated by two deaths.
-The first was that of Cynthia Jarrett, an Afro-Caribbean woman who died the previous day due to heart failure during a police search at her home.
-It was one of the main triggers of the riot, in a context where tensions between local black youth and the largely white Metropolitan Police was already high, due to a combination of local issues and the aftermath of another riot which had occurred in the Brixton area of London the previous week, following the shooting of a black woman, (Dorothy 'Cherry' Groce), during another police search.
-In July 2014, the Metropolitan Police Commissioner, Sir Bernard Hogan-Howe, apologised "unreservedly" for the shooting and the time it had taken to say "sorry" following an inquest into Groce's death.
-She had survived the police shooting, but remained paralysed, and used a wheelchair until her death in April 2011 at the age of 63.
-The inquest's jury blamed the Metropolitan Police for failures that contributed to Groce's death.
-The second death was that of PC Keith Blakelock, the third police officer since 1833 to be killed in a riot in Britain.
+The first was that of 48-year-old Cynthia Jarrett (June 1937—05 October 1985), a British Jamaican woman, born in Clarendon, Jamaica, who had died the previous day due to heart failure during a police search at her home.
+It was one of the main triggers of the riot, in a context where tensions between local black youth and the largely white Metropolitan Police were already high, due to a combination of local issues and the aftermath of the 1985 Brixton riot which had occurred the previous week, following the shooting of a black woman, Cherry Groce, during another police search.
+The second death was the murder of Keith Blakelock, the third police officer since 1833 to be killed in a riot in Britain (all three being in the Metropolitan Police).

 Police encounter with Cynthia Jarrett

-At 13:00 hrs on 5 October 1985, a young black man, Floyd Jarrett, who lived about a mile from the Farm, was falsely arrested by police, having been stopped in a vehicle with an allegedly suspicious car tax disc.
+At 13:00 hrs on 5 October 1985, a young black man, Floyd Jarrett, who lived about a mile from the Farm, was arrested by police, having been stopped in a vehicle with an allegedly suspicious car tax disc.
 He was taken to nearby Tottenham police station and charged with theft and assault (he was later acquitted of both charges).
 Five and a half hours later, D.C.
-Randle and three other officers decided to search his mother's home, also close by.
+Randall and three other officers decided to search his mother's home, also close by.
 Forty-nine-year-old Cynthia Jarrett immediately collapsed and died from a heart attack during disputed circumstances.
 During the coroner's inquest into Mrs Jarrett's death, her daughter, Patricia claimed to have seen D.C.
-Randle push her mother whilst conducting the search inside their house, causing her to fall.
-Randle denied this allegation.
+Randall push her mother whilst conducting the search inside their house, causing her to fall.
+Randall denied this allegation.

 Jarrett's death sparked outrage from some members of the black community against the conduct of the Metropolitan Police.
-There was a widespread belief that the police were institutionally racist, following Cherry Groce's shooting by police a week earlier.
-Four years earlier, the Scarman Report into the 1981 Brixton riot criticised police.
+There was a widespread belief, later confirmed to be accurate by two extensive inquiries, that the police were institutionally racist, following Cherry Groce's shooting by police a week earlier.
 In particular, the local council leader, Bernie Grant, later condemned the search and urged the local police chiefs to resign immediately as their behaviour had been "out of control".